Alaknar/PowershellPublic/README.md

 # PowershellPublic

-This is gonna be mostly empty, but this is my repository of functions I feel might be worth sharing.
+Tthis is my repository of functions I feel might be worth sharing.

 Please let me know if find stupid things or just feel like something could be done better.